LilianCruanes/neo4j_for_django/docs/sessions.md

 <br/>
 <br/>

-But, if you want to apply restrictions with specific permissions, you could use the **has_perm** tag from the **auth_extras** library.
-This is to apply on the user variable and it takes one parameter, the codename of the permission to test, and return **True** if the user has the permission and **False** if it hasn't.
+But, if you want to apply restrictions with specifics permissions, you could use the **has_perm** tag from the **auth_extras** library.
+This is to apply on the user variable and it takes one parameter, the codename of the permission to test, and returns **True** if the user has the permission and **False** if he hasn't.
 > <small>my_template.html</small>
 ```html
 {% load auth_extras %}